Everyone wants the picture-perfect movie ending.

 Start with shorter videos on FluentU.

 FluentU is one tool that can help.
-Regardless of your skill level, FluentU can help you upgrade your skills through authentic video content, like movie trailers, music videos, news and more.
 Each video is captioned and the captions are annotated, giving you easy access to any word’s definition, several example sentences and an associated image.
 Want to see how a word is used in other videos?
 Just click it.

 If you’re looking for uniquely engaging activities, you might also try Quiz mode.
 This mode combines videos, pictures and example sentences in flashcards and exercises, giving you plenty of in-context practice.
 Plus, FluentU is personalized.
 Since the program uses an algorithm that takes into account your user learning history, the questions you see will be based on what you already know to ensure they are the right level for you.